 Under the laws of Pennsylvania, where Keene lives and works as a senior vice president for Bank of America, her marriage was already recognized as legal.
 But after the June 26, 2015 ruling, Keene and her spouse knew they'd be eligible to receive the same benefits, rights and privileges as opposite-sex married couples everywhere in the U.S. Although pockets of resistance still exist, the Supreme Court’s decision legally entitles them to make critical health-care decisions for each other should one of them become ill while traveling out of state; and if they have to relocate for work, their marriage should be recognized throughout the country.

-Since the ruling, public support has risen steadily: Sixty-four percent of people are now in favor of same-sex marriage, according to Gallup.1 There’s also evidence that the ruling has led to a slight increase in the number of same-sex marriages.
-The percentage of same-sex couples who choose to wed has risen from 38% to 45%.
+Since the ruling, public support has risen steadily: 67% of Americans are now in favor of same-sex marriage, according to Gallup.1 There’s also evidence that the ruling has led to an increase in the number of same-sex marriages.
+The percentage of LGBT couples married to a same-sex spouse is now more than 10.4%, Gallup also found.
 But "mostly the ruling has caused people to ask, 'Does getting married make sense for us?'" says Bill Moran, a Merrill Lynch Financial Advisor who specializes in working with LGBT couples.

 We caught up with Moran for more insights on what the ruling has meant for the financial lives of LGBT couples.